Do probiotics survive digestion?

 It’s not just about our guts.

 Our microbiome isn’t just in our digestive system, it’s on our skin, in our lungs and really makes up most of who we are.
 Eating probiotic rich foods helps our whole microbiome to be healthy and vital.
-Culturing food in our homes actually changes the microbiome of our homes and those around us.
+Culturing food in our homes actually changes the microbiome of our homes.

 Some cool related research findings.